Director of Creative Services

 Publications (even those for external audiences) consisting of text, charts, tables and graphs can be readily produced by the respective division, department or college; however, University Communications serves as a creative consultant and can design covers for these types of publications.

-For production of publications for an “internal audience” and some external audiences, University Communications offers department and college "templates."
+For the production of publications for an “internal audience” and some external audiences, University Communications offers department and college "templates."
 Creative and production assistance also is available for college and department-produced publications and collateral.
 For more information on how, or to what extent, University Communications could be involved in the production of your material(s), contact University Communications.

 The department initiating the publication or collateral bears the responsibility for final proofreading and accuracy.
 Each proof must be signed and returned to University Communications at least two weeks before the required delivery date of the final publication.
 Once a publication has been sent to the printer, University Communications signs off on the printer’s proof.
 Any changes at this stage are normally costly and likely will result in delayed delivery.